FridaWikell/greenthumb-front/README.md

 ![Screenshot of three dots menu](doc/feature-edit-profile-dropdown.webp)

 If the logged in user is the owner of the profile, the three dots dropdown is visible.
-If the user presses it, it can choose from edit profile, change username or change password.
-This allows the user to enter more information about themself or correct information if they previously filled out wrong.
-To change the password is important to ensure the users security.
+If the user presses it, the user can choose from edit profile, change username or change password.
+This allows the user to enter more information about themselves or correct information if they previously filled out wrong.
+To be able to change the password is important to ensure the users security.

 ### Edit profile page

 ![Screenshot of edit profile page](doc/feature-edit-profile-page.webp)

-At the edit profile page the user can edit information about themselfs as real name and a small presentation about themself.
+At the edit profile page the user can edit information about themselves such as real name and a small presentation about themselves.
 The presentation is presented at the profile page.
 The user can also change the profile image.
 If the user already has filled out some information, it is prepopulating the fields.

 ### Change username page